casangi/casagui/docs/source/design/intro.rst

 The terminal setting is the typical Python usage setting.
 In this case, the user interacts with Python interactively, e.g. with IPython, or by running Python scripts from a terminal.
 A display is available, but no other support processes are available.
-The user has installed the casagui package into their python environment using something like pip, but because we want to avoid OS specific binary applications all casagui functionality in this setting is implemented in Python, and the frameworks which can be leveraged in the implementation are also implemented in Python.
-These individual frameworks may provide OS specific implementations, but casagui Python package is isolated from the incompatibilities which such implementations entail.
+The user installs the casagui package into their python environment using something like pip.
+Because we want to avoid OS specific binary applications, all casagui functionality in this setting is implemented in Python, and the frameworks which are leveraged in the implementation are also in Python.
+These individual frameworks may provide OS-specific implementations, but the casagui Python package is isolated from the incompatibilities which such implementations entail.

 In the terminal setting, the user’s web browser is the best display option.
 It is (hopefully) compatible with the casagui application framework, and the user already has a browser that